-The overall project cost (which includes design and construction) is \$4 million.
-This is significantly under the \$5m original budget estimate for the project.
+The overall project cost (which includes design and construction) is expected to be about \$6 million.
+This is significantly under the original budget estimate for the project.
+Total construction costs will be approximately \$5.5 million.

-Construction began in October 2008 and was completed in less than 10 months, ahead of schedule and under budget.
+Construction began in October 2008 and was completed in less than 8 months, ahead of schedule.